krystallopez/KL-portfolio/Front End Project /JediVerse.md

 <p align="center"><i>This is how the data looks when grabbed from the API directly, further down you will be able to see how I pulled specific key-values for each component.</i></p>
 <br>

 <li>Using a navbar component, I created a navbar using the Menu and Container components from Semantic React to set the navbar in a container and to give each endpoint link a name in the navbar as well.
-I used the Link component from the react-router dom to add the endpoints for each component.
+I used the Link component from the <code>react-router-dom</code> to add the endpoints for each component.
 On the UI, when the user clicks on each tab it will take them to the linked endpoint. </li>
 <br>
 <p align="center" >
 <img src="jediverse_visuals/jv-navbar-ui.png" alt="jv-navbar-ui"/>